FlavScents AInsights Entry for Barosma Betulina Leaf Oil (CAS: 68650-46-4)

 2. Sensory Profile

-Buchu oil is characterized by its strong, minty, and camphoraceous odor with a fruity undertone reminiscent of blackcurrant.
-The intensity of its aroma is quite high, making it a potent impact note in formulations.
-It is often used to impart a fresh, herbal quality to both flavors and fragrances.
-The taste threshold for Buchu oil is not well-documented, but its sensory role is typically as a modifier or enhancer, providing a distinctive character to the overall profile.
+Barosma betulina leaf oil is renowned for its strong, minty, and camphoraceous odor with a hint of blackcurrant undertones.
+The intensity of its aroma is quite pronounced, making it a potent impact note in formulations.
+It is often used to impart a fresh, herbal character to both flavors and fragrances.
+The oil's diffusion is moderate, allowing it to blend well with other components without overpowering them.
+While specific taste and odor thresholds are not well-documented, its sensory role is typically as a modifier or enhancer, adding complexity and depth to compositions.

 Citation hooks: FlavScents; peer-reviewed sensory literature